AppXpress/ToDoListMobileApp/README.md

 You can run `cordova plugin ls` to confirm that the plugin was added correctly.

-#### Step 5 - Build you app
+#### Step 6 - Build your app

-You are ready to build you app.
-For the app to be successfully built, your platform specific SDK must be downloaded and added to your PATH.
+You are ready to build your app.

-* For Android, follow download from->        [Android SDK] (http://developer.android.com/sdk/index.html)
-* For IOS, follow download from ->           [IOS SDK](https://developer.apple.com/xcode/downloads/)
-* For Blackberry, follow download ->         [Blackberry SDK](http://developer.blackberry.com/)

-Once you have done this, build your app.

-Run ->   `cordova buid`
+Run ->   `cordova build`

 This might take a few seconds the first time.
 You should see **BUILD SUCCESSFUL** message to indicate that the app has been built.
 If you get errors, make sure your path is configured correctly.
 For android, apache ant and your jre must be attached to your path.
-For any type of build, your SDK must also be attached to the path.
+For any type of build, recall that your SDK must also be attached to the path.

-#### Step 6 - Deployment
+#### Step 7 - Deployment

 The app now should be ready for deployment.
 Open up your SDK and import the built app.